amplication/docs/docs/plugins/private-plugins.md

 ### Include Plugin in a Service

-1. Navigate to your service in the Platform Console
+1. Navigate to your service in the Service Catalog
 2. Click on the Plugins tab
 3. Look for your private plugin in the Private Plugins section
    :::note